Arthur Thomas (New Zealand cricketer): Cricket career

-Arthur Thomas was an all-rounder: a lower-order or middle-order batsman who bowled medium-pace.
+Thomas was an all-rounder: a lower-order or middle-order batsman who bowled medium-pace.
 He was the outstanding player of the Plunket Shield match in January 1915 when Canterbury beat Auckland in Auckland.
-Replacing the injured Duncan McLachlan in the team, he did not bowl in Auckland’s first innings, then made 41 at number nine to take Canterbury’s first innings from 124 for 7 to 208 all out.
-He then took the first seven wickets in Auckland’s second innings and finished with figures of 8 for 99, the best figures recorded for the Plunket Shield at that time.
+Replacing the injured Duncan McLachlan in the team, he did not bowl in Auckland's first innings, then made 41 at number nine to take Canterbury's first innings from 124 for 7 to 208 all out.
+He then took the first seven wickets in Auckland's second innings and finished with figures of 8 for 99, the best figures recorded for the Plunket Shield at that time.
 He then contributed 20 at number eight to Canterbury’s one-wicket victory.

-He made his highest score in Canterbury's victory over Wellington in the 1919-20 Plunket Shield.
+Thomas made his highest score in Canterbury's victory over Wellington in the 1919–20 Plunket Shield.
 After dismissing Wellington for 239, Canterbury were 160 for 6 when Thomas went to the wicket.
 He made 83 not out, the highest score of the match, and took Canterbury's total to 350.
 He then took 3 for 25 as Wellington made only 153 in their second innings, and Canterbury went on to win by seven wickets.

+Thomas was still playing successfully in Christchurch senior cricket in the 1930–31 season.
+He was a long-time coach at Christchurch Boys' High School.
+In the 1930s, he served as coach to the Canterbury Cricket Association.

 Personal life

-On 29 April 1903 Thomas married Esther Boulton at her parents’ home in Charing Cross, a small farming settlement west of Christchurch.
+Thomas was a farmer.
+On 29 April 1903 he married Esther Boulton at her parents' home in Charing Cross, a small farming settlement west of Christchurch.
+They had three sons and two daughters.
 She died in January 1945.
-He died in 1965.
+He died in May 1965.